 - Use relevant videos to back-up your write ups.
 Though, unlike images in which you can optimize by inserting keywords in alt attribute text, there is no way of optimizing your page through a video.
 The only benefit you get from a video in your post is that the time spent in watching the video add up to increase the average time spent on your webpage by a visitor which is a criteria used by Google for ranking.

 Thank you very much for reading this post to the end. hope it helped you learn a new thing.
-If you did, you can tell us about it on the comment session or can also ask your questions for better explanation.
+If you did, you can tell us about it on the comment session or ask your questions for better explanation.